Affirmation: I appreciate my parents for giving me life. I contribute to the love and support of the people I consider the family of my heart.

 As the flame begins to dance, say aloud the name of someone from your chosen family.

-With each name, pause and speak one quality you love about them.
+With each name, pause and share one quality you love about that person.

 Let the warmth of the flame represent your ongoing connection.